andreilazanu/power_spectrum_emulators/README.md

 Other tree-based methods (Random Forest regressors, LightGBM, XGBoost) are investigated but shown to perform worse.

 The 2 Jupyter notebooks show the results at redshift z=0.
 For other redshifts, the corresponding files can be easily modified in the notebook.
-Please also refer to the acocompagying paper for details.
+Please also refer to the accompanying paper for details (https://arxiv.org/abs/2506.07514).